cosmos/stargate-launch/week3.md

 ## Key Activities
 * Stargate Proposal 1 has reched 23% with 41MM ATOMs voting Yes. https://hubble.figment.network/cosmos/chains/cosmoshub-3/governance/proposals/27

-//TO DO Link to PR
-* Stargate IBC Support Matrix for Crypto-Exchanges created.
+* [Stargate IBC Support Matrix](https://github.com/cosmosdevs/stargate/pull/7) for Crypto-Exchanges created.
 Work in Progress on a flow of funds document for IBC.

 * Regen & Cosmos SDK architecture review completed

 * Collection of Public keys will begin on July 27th for the Stargate Testnet.

-# Risk Mitigation activities

 ## Workstreams